God of War is coming to PC: What we know so far

 There are several PC features that have been confirmed so far.

-First things first are unlocked framerates, graphical options that include higher resolution shadows, improved screen-space reflections as well as the addition of GTAO and SSDO.
+First things first is unlocked framerates, graphical options that include higher resolution shadows, improved screen space reflections as well as the addition of GTAO and SSDO.

 Next is the addition of Nvidia DLSS, which will boost frame rates and "generate beautiful, sharp images on select Nvidia GPUs."
 Also, Nvidia Reflex will ensure that you have the lowest latency possible.